“Go to school, get a good job, and make a lot of money.”

 I’ve taken my pledge to AWAKEN POSSIBILITY in myself and in others.

-Let’s create a better world together!
+Let’s design epic lives and create a better world together!